DATROWAY has serious Warnings and Precautions. Click here for more information.

 Increased alkaline

-phosphate 23 0.6 20 0.6
+phosphatase 23 0.6 20 0.6

-ADC, antibody-drug conjugate; ALT, alanine aminotransferase; ARs, adverse reactions; AST, aspartate aminotransferase; BICR, blinded independent central review; CDK, cyclin-dependent kinase; CI, confidence interval; ET, endocrine therapy; HER2−, human epidermal growth factor receptor 2-negative; HR, hazard ratio; HR+, hormone receptor-positive; IHC, immunohistochemistry; ISH, in situ hybridization; IV, intravenous; mBC, metastatic breast cancer; mPFS, median progression-free survival; OS, overall survival; PFS, progression-free survival; Q3W, once every three weeks; TRAEs, treatment-related adverse events; Trop-2, trophoblast cell-surface antigen 2.
+ADC, antibody-drug conjugate; ALT, alanine aminotransferase; AR, adverse reaction; AST, aspartate aminotransferase; BICR, blinded independent central review; CDK, cyclin-dependent kinase; CI, confidence interval; ET, endocrine therapy; HER2−, human epidermal growth factor receptor 2-negative; HR, hazard ratio; HR+, hormone receptor-positive; IV, intravenous; mBC, metastatic breast cancer; mPFS, median progression-free survival; OS, overall survival; PFS, progression-free survival; Q3W, once every three weeks; TRAE, treatment-related adverse event; Trop-2, trophoblast cell-surface antigen 2.

-BICR, blinded independent central review; CDK, cyclin-dependent kinase; Cl, confidence interval; CR, complete response; DCR, disease control rate; DoR, duration of response; ECOG, Eastern Cooperative Oncology Group; ET, endocrine therapy; HER2−, human epidermal growth factor receptor 2-negative; HR, hazard ratio; HR+, hormone receptor-positive; mBC, metastatic breast cancer; mOS, median overall survival; mPFS, median progression-free survival; ORR, objective response rate; OS, overall survival; PFS, progression-free survival; PR, partial response; RECIST, Response Evaluation Criteria in Solid Tumours; SD, stable disease.
+BICR, blinded independent central review; CDK, cyclin-dependent kinase; Cl, confidence interval; CR, complete response; DCR, disease control rate; DoR, duration of response; ECOG, Eastern Cooperative Oncology Group; ET, endocrine therapy; HER2−, human epidermal growth factor receptor 2-negative; HR, hazard ratio; HR+, hormone receptor-positive; mBC, metastatic breast cancer; mOS, median overall survival; mPFS, median progression-free survival; ORR, objective response rate; OS, overall survival; PFS, progression-free survival; PR, partial response; RECIST, Response Evaluation Criteria in Solid Tumors; SD, stable disease.

-ADC, antibody-drug conjugate; ALT, alanine aminotransferase; ARs, adverse reactions; AST, aspartate aminotransferase; CLcr, creatinine clearance; G-CSF, granulocyte-colony stimulating factor; HER2−, human epidermal growth factor receptor 2-negative; HR+, hormone receptor-positive; ILD, interstitial lung disease; mBC, metastatic breast cancer; NCI CTCAE, National Cancer Institute Common Terminology Criteria for Adverse Events; Q3W, once every three weeks; TRAEs, treatment-related adverse events; Trop-2, trophoblast cell-surface antigen 2.
+ADC, antibody-drug conjugate; ALT, alanine aminotransferase; AR, adverse reaction; AST, aspartate aminotransferase; COVID-19, coronavirus disease 2019; G-CSF, granulocyte-colony stimulating factor; HER2−, human epidermal growth factor receptor 2-negative; HR+, hormone receptor-positive; IHC, immunohistochemistry; ILD, interstitial lung disease; ISH, in situ hybridization; NCI CTCAE, National Cancer Institute Common Terminology Criteria for Adverse Events; Q3W, once every three weeks; TRAE, treatment-related adverse event; Trop-2, trophoblast cell-surface antigen 2.

 ADC, antibody-drug conjugate; HER2−, human epidermal growth factor receptor 2-negative; HR+, hormone receptor-positive; IHC, immunohistochemistry; ISH, in situ hybridization; IV, intravenous; Q3W, once every three weeks; Trop-2, trophoblast cell-surface antigen 2.